Antibiotics: Types and Side Effects

 Macrolides side effects

-Side effects associated with macrolides include nausea, vomiting, and diarrhea; infrequently, there may be temporary auditory impairment.
-Azithromycin has been rarely associated with allergic reactions, including angioedema, anaphylaxis, and dermatologic reactions.
-Oral erythromycin may be highly irritating to the stomach and when given by injection may cause severe phlebitis.
+Macrolides are usually tolerated quite well.
+Most common adverse effects include nausea, vomiting, abdominal discomfort, and diarrhea.
+They have been rarely associated with reversible deafness and allergic reactions (including angioedema, anaphylaxis, and dermatologic reactions)12.
+Oral erythromycin may be highly irritating to the stomach and when given by injection may cause severe thrombophlebitis.
 Macrolide antibiotics should be used with caution in patients with liver dysfunction.

 Aminoglycosides are derived from various species of Streptomyces.

-In 1943, Selman Waksman, together with his co-workers, discovered that a fungus Streptomyces griseus produced an antibiotic substance which they named "streptomycin."
+In 1943, Selman Waksman, together with his co-workers, discovered that a bacterium Streptomyces griseus produced an antibiotic substance which they named "streptomycin."
 Selman Waksman was awarded the Nobel Prize in Physiology or Medicine in 1952 for his discovery of streptomycin.

 Aminoglycoside grope includes: